Gonzalo L. Pita

 O: 410-516-8680

-I’m an associate scientist and Director of the MS in Systems Engineering at JHU’s Civil and Systems Engineering Department (CaSE).
-My work centers on assessing the potential effects of natural hazards on society, risk-management policy analysis/design, risk-based budgeting, System Dynamics, and Asset Management Systems, including:
+I’m director of the MS in Systems Engineering and associate scientist at JHU’s Department of Civil and Systems Engineering (CaSE).
+My work centers on quantifying potential effects of natural hazards on society, risk-management policy analysis/design, risk-based budgeting, System Dynamics, and Asset Management Systems, including:

 • catastrophe modeling